 Since so many bathroom photos on Pinterest, Instagram and in magazines are stylised with few items on the shower shelf, I encourage you to think about what you use in the shower other than the usual soap, shampoo and conditioner.
 Many people use a facecloth, shower puff, loofah, toothbrush, shaver, body glove, shower cap, and many more items in the shower.
 So to meet the criteria of a shower shelf being practical, functional and contributing to an aesthetic bathroom, all your showering items should fit on the shower shelf.

-The niche is often seen as the unobtrusive shelf since it is built into the wall, but in reality the wall is actually built out by about 100mm to create this niche.
+The niche is often seen as the unobtrusive shelf since it is built into the timber wall.
+If you have brick/block walls, the niche can become intrusive as the whole wall needs to be built out by about 100mm to accommodate the niche.
 You can blend the niche tiles with the main wall or make a statement with feature tiles.
 Too small a niche can be very frustrating due to overcrowding and the need to stack items on top of each other, so best to design your niche large enough for lots of showering items.

 The main downside of the shower niche is that there are no hooks, so there is nowhere to hang anything.
 Are you one of the many people using a facecloth, shower puff, body glove or loofah?
 Many studies have shown that damp material is a great breeding ground for mould and bacteria, so these items should be hung to dry with as much air exposure as possible, to dry quickly.
 This is where the functionality of the shower niche ends, with most people hanging these items amongst the shower frame and taps, or installing additional hooks around the shower wall, which totally goes against your original vision of the aesthetic uncluttered bathroom.